inaimathi/langnostic/resources/posts/quickie-formatting-test.md

 trivial-openai.core> (ask "Please return an object of type Map String Number encoded in Ruby Object format with no other commentary")
 {"a"=>1, "b"=>2, "c"=>3}
 nil
+trivial-openai.core> (ask "Please return an object of type Map String Number encoded in Rebol object format with no other commentary") map [
+    "key1" 1
+    "key2" 2
+    "key3" 3
+]
+nil
 trivial-openai.core> (ask "Please return an object of type Map String Number encoded in C struct format with no other commentary") struct Map {
   char* key;